 Using a Prepaid Balance in PDF Hosting

 This is a special situation that uses another feature we created called PDF Hosting.
-If you have a PDF that is ordered by many people, we have a feature called PDF Hosting where the PDF is stored in advance on our server, and a prepaid balance can be used to allow recipients to place their own order for the hosted PDF, and get the prints for free on charged to your prepaid account.
-This is a situation where the recipient initiates the order (instead of a team member as described above) by clicking the link to the PDF and then types in their shipping information before the order is charged.
+If you have a PDF that is ordered by many people, we have a feature called PDF Hosting where the PDF is stored in advance on our server, and a prepaid balance can be used to allow recipients to place their own order for the hosted PDF, and get the prints for free, but charged to your prepaid account.
+This is a situation where the recipient initiates the order (instead of a team member as described above) by clicking the link to the hosted PDF and then inputs their shipping information before the order is charged.